knice/inquiry.ucsc.edu/source/_articles/2020-21/dangerous-element.md

 While the mercury in tuna, humans, and pumas ultimately traces back to the methylmercury generated in the ocean by anaerobic bacteria, exactly how these microbes transform elemental mercury into methylmercury remains unknown.
-It's not a result of their metabolism---these anaerobes eat organic matter and breathe sulfate or oxidized iron.
+It's not a result of their metabolism&mdash;these anaerobes eat organic matter and breathe sulfate or oxidized iron.
 Another process must drive the change.